damianhakert/damianhakert.github.io/source/_posts/2015-05-22-gitlab-7-11-released.markdown

 license file.
 We are currently working on a fix and will release 7.11.2-ee as soon as possible.

 <!-- more -->

-This month's MVP is [James Newton](http://jamesnewton.com/) (newton on IRC)!
-James is very active on our `#gitlab` IRC channel, often helping people out with issues or helping people getting started with GitLab.
-We're very happy to have James supporting the community and believe that is deserving of a MVP award!
-Thanks James!

 ## Better looking sidebar